Table of Contents

 |Coracobrachialis||Coracoid process||Middle third of humerus||Musculocutaneous nerve (C6)||Flexes and adducts shoulder joint|

 Clinical Significance of the Biceps Brachii Muscle

 The most common injuries of the biceps brachii are the tears in the muscles.
-Two types of ruptures are distinguished: the proximal rupture and the less common distal rupture.
-Proximal rupture can be surgically repaired.
-The torn tendon is sewed or fixated to the brachialis muscle.
+Two types of ruptures are distinguished: the proximal rupture and less commonly, distal rupture.
+Proximal rupture can be surgically repaired: the torn tendon is fixated to the brachialis muscle.

 Triceps brachii muscle

 The triceps brachii is a three-headed skeletal muscle with fibers of three different origins.

 The long head arises from the infraglenoid tubercle of the scapula.

 The lateral head arises from the dorsal surface of the surgical neck of the humerus up to the deltoid tuberosity, from the lateral radial sulcus and the lateral intermuscular septum.